932554/Roblox/Libraries/Signal/README.md

 local Signal = Library.new()

-Signal:Connect(print) -- printing the data that is fired.
+local Conn = Signal:Connect(print) -- printing the data that is fired.

 task.delay(3, function() -- wait 3 seconds then fire (using for the wait example)
     Signal:Fire(("Signal '%s' has been fired"):format(Signal.Id))